Tennis: Federer begins road to 100 with a win in Paris

 “Reflecting on what I’ve been through in the last year, it’s quite a phenomenal achievement.
 And, of course, I’m very, very happy and proud about it,” the Serb told reporters.

 Dzumhur suffered a tweak to his lower back when 4-1 down in the opening set.
-Clearly in pain, he battled on in an 11-minute sixth game but was eventually broken for a second time and, though he continued after treatment in a time-out and taking pain-killers, there was no way back on Bercy’s center court.
+He battled on in an 11-minute sixth game but was eventually broken for a second time and, though he continued after treatment and taking pain-killers, there was no way back.

-Djokovic, looking much sharper than in his opening match against Joao Sousa, took the set in 39 minutes and, once he had earned an inevitable break for 2-1, consoled the Bosnian, who told him at the net that he was in no shape to continue.

 Seeking a record-equaling 33rd Masters and record-extending fifth Paris title, Djokovic will face a much tougher test in the last eight against Marin Cilic, who looked in strikingly good form when beating Grigor Dimitrov 7-6(5) 6-4.